 Turn and face another direction, say from the crow haunted heights of Crystal Palace park, and you can look towards the Surrey hills.
-Elevation is here in the street names too, as Anerley Hill, Beulah Hill, Central Hill, Gipsy Hill, Highland Road, Sydenham Hill and Westow Hill all testify, stretching towards the Norwood Ridge and Upper Norwood.
-Then, in the park by Crystal Palace parade, you can see up close that unmissable landmark of South London, the Transmission Tower, standing there as if purpose built to provide a hard metal, physical focus for all this height.
+Elevation is present in the street names too, as Anerley Hill, Beulah Hill, Central Hill, Gipsy Hill, Highland Road, Sydenham Hill and Westow Hill all testify, stretching towards the Norwood Ridge and Upper Norwood.
+Then, in the park by Crystal Palace parade, you can see up close that unmissable landmark of South London, the Transmission Tower, standing there, like a giant dropped mapping pin, as if purpose built to provide a hard-metal focus for all this height.

 “if we turn to the multitude of paintings, photographs, lithographs, aquatints and detailed descriptions of the real thing…what we see is a glass structure supported by barely perceptible slender iron beams, a structure with gentle, flowing lines and graceful curves, light almost to the point of weightlessness, looking as if it could float at any instant into the sky.
 Its color alternates between the color of the sky through the transparent glass, which covers most of the building’s volume, and the sky-blue of its narrow iron beams; this combination drenches us in a dazzling radiance, catching the sunlight from the sky and the water, shimmering dramatically.
 Visually, the building feels like a late Turner painting…moreover, far from being designed by arid mechanical calculation, the Crystal Palace is in fact the most visionary and adventurous building of the whole nineteenth century.
 Only the Brooklyn Bridge and the Eiffel Tower, a generation later, will match its lyrical expression of the potentialities of an industrial age.
 We can see this lyricism vividly in Paxton’s first sketch, dashed off in a couple of minutes on a sheet of blotting paper in the heat of inspiration.”

-Tragically, this Palace on the hill burnt down in 1936, but in and around Crystal Palace park there are traces of its former magnificence to be found.
+Famously, the iconic structure burnt down in 1936, but in and around Crystal Palace park there are traces of its former magnificence to be found.
 On Saturday, as part of this year’s Open House London event, I was lucky enough to get in to see one of the more mysterious and beautiful of these Crystal Palace remnants.

 Unlike most of the Crystal Palace site, this place is not high up above anything, but is hidden underground and is usually inaccessible to the public.
 Fortunately my wife entered a ballot and was lucky enough to win us places to visit.

-The Crystal Palace subway was originally the way into the Palace itself for passengers arriving at the Crystal Palace High Level railway station.
-Initially intended exclusively for the use of First Class passengers, in its heyday this must have been one of the most stunning, ornate foot subways the world had ever seen.
+The Crystal Palace subway was originally the way into the Palace itself for passengers arriving at the Crystal Palace High Level railway station, which was opened in 1865.
+Initially intended exclusively for the use of First Class passengers, with their carriages gliding into the platform alongside its entrance, the subway made for a stunning, ornate entrance to the great glass palace it served.

-Today, although gated off, dark and with some inevitable crumbling brick and stonework in parts, it still looks and feels a magical place, absolutely fitting for the great glass Palace it led towards.
+Today, although gated off, dark and with some inevitable crumbling brick and stonework in parts, the subway still looks and feels a magical place.

 It is easy to see why people might have had trouble reconciling the idea of black waist-coated, roll-sleeved 19th century English brickies with the creation of something quite so gorgeously elaborate.
 But then this building belongs to the era of Gilbert Scott’s Midland Grand Hotel at St Pancras, Manchester Town Hall and the Templeton’s Carpet Factory in Glasgow.